 At IPC Apex Expo 2014, IPC awarded 11 consortium members for their exceptional contributions towards the IPC-2581 standard.
 These awards recognize their efforts to get the standard updated in a record time - IPC-2581 RevB was proposed, updated and approved in 12 months!

-I-Connect007 hosted a round table panel discussion recently about PCB design file transfer format, Hemant Shah from Cadence Design Systems, Kerel Taveriner from Ucamco and Dae Wiens from Mentor Graphics joint the discussion.
+I-Connect007 hosted a round table panel discussion recently about merits of various PCB design file transfer formats, Hemant Shah from Cadence Design Systems (representin IPC-2581 Consortium), Karel Taveriner from Ucamco (talking about Gerber) and David Wiens from Mentor Graphics (talking about ODB++) joined the discussion.
+Panel discussion was moderated by Ben Jordan from Altium.
 Gerber, ODB++ and IPC-2581, they all have their strengths, so which one should you choose?

 IPC APEX EXPO 2014, Las Vegas, NV

 Look for IPC-2581 Consortium booth #2430 at IPC APEX EXPO 2014, to see the IPC-2581 adoption progress made since the APEX show last year.
 The IPC-2581 data will be output from Cadence and Zuken’s PCB Design tools, and then consumed by tools from ADIVA, Downstream Technologies, WISE Software for DFM checking, viewing and documentation.